-Visions of Summer with cool dresses, short shorts and one of the easiest fabric to sew.
-Sewing cotton is so perfect for beginners.
+Learn all about sewing cotton fabric.
+Visions of Summer with cool dresses, short shorts and one of the easiest fabrics to sew!
+Sewing cotton fabric is so perfect for beginners as it is stable under your sewing machine and needs just simple techniques and tools.

-I have broken this tutorial into 4 sections
+I have broken this sewing cotton fabric tutorial into 5 easy steps.

 - Identifying the fabric